AcceleratedLinux/accelerated-linux/linux/Documentation/networking/ip-sysctl.rst

 	Using 0 disables SACK compression.

 	Default : 44

+tcp_backlog_ack_defer - BOOLEAN
+	If set, user thread processing socket backlog tries sending one ACK for the whole queue.
+This helps to avoid potential long latencies at end of a TCP socket syscall.

+	Default : true

 tcp_slow_start_after_idle - BOOLEAN
 	If set, provide RFC2861 behavior and time out the congestion